 In approving our annual Budget, the Board carried out a review of strategy to ensure that the business is responding appropriately to the changing commercial outlook and to our own performance.
-Given challenging trading conditions and ongoing cost pressures resulting from global factors such as inflation but also industry-specific matters such as the fundamental changes to the UK's Excise Duty regime, our approved strategy increases our focus on our cash position in addition to long-term profitability, and recognises the importance of the US business as the growth engine for the Group.
-The Board discussions and associated documentation included consideration (and rejection) of several options that would improve short-term performance at the expense of long-term profitable growth.
+Given challenging trading conditions and ongoing cost pressures resulting from global factors such as inflation but also industry-specific matters such as the fundamental changes to the UK's Excise Duty regime, our approved strategy increases our focus on our cash position in addition to long-term profitability.
+The Board discussions and associated documentation included consideration (and rejection) of several options that would improve short-term performance but highlighted possible negative consequences in the longer-term.